Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Enhancing architecture frameworks

 In the following, we present the list of identified stakeholder groups for modern systems, software, and enterprises.
 In particular, we concentrate on the recently emerged ones who may have ML-related concerns, such as data scientists and data engineers.

-According to the literature review reported in Sections \ref{sec:introduction} and \ref{sec:sota}, we name the following stakeholder groups that were already considered in prior architecture frameworks: 1) end-users, 2) business stakeholders, 3) database designers and engineers, 4) software architects and engineers (i.e., developers), 5) system designers, engineers, and integrators.
-Additionally, we believe that 6) network engineers and 7) security experts should be distinguished from system engineers and software engineers, respectively, given the sophisticated level of knowledge and skills that is required for designing and managing secured, pervasive technologies of modern systems and organizations.
-Furthermore, we noticed the stakeholder groups below during the first round of expert interviews: 8) safety and regulatory compliance engineers, 9) data protection (privacy) officers, and 10) ethics committees or boards.
-Also, the online survey participants pointed out the following stakeholder groups: 11) quality assurance (test) engineers, and 12) maintenance managers.
+The following stakeholder groups have already been considered in prior architecture frameworks: 1) end-users, 2) business stakeholders, 3) database designers and engineers, 4) software architects and engineers (i.e., developers), 5) system designers, engineers, and integrators.
+Additionally, we believe that 6) network engineers and 7) security experts should be distinguished from system engineers and software engineers, respectively, given the sophisticated level of knowledge and skills that are required for designing and managing secured, pervasive technologies of modern systems and organizations.
+Furthermore, we noticed the stakeholder groups below during the interviews: 8) safety and regulatory compliance engineers, 9) data protection (privacy) officers, and 10) ethics committees or boards.
+Also, the online survey participants pointed out the following stakeholder groups: 11) quality assurance (test) engineers and 12) maintenance managers.
 Last but not least, we propose counting 13) data scientists (including ML engineers) and 14) data engineers among the stakeholders of modern systems, software, and enterprises, which often contain ML components or ML-enabled (sub-)systems.
-The proposed stakeholder groups were validated through the first round of expert interviews and the online survey.
+The proposed stakeholder groups were validated through the interviews and the online survey.